How do peer-to-peer loans work?

 Peer-to-peer lenders only offer their loans via the internet.
 They do not have branches so you won’t be able to make your loan application in person.

 You will need to tell the peer-to-peer lender how much you want to borrow and over how long, as well as answer a few questions about your personal circumstances.

-MoneySuperMarket lists the best mainstream personal loans, as well as peer-to-peer borrowing, so that you can compare the two and make a valued judgment.
+MoneySuperMarket lists some of the top mainstream personal loans, as well as peer-to-peer borrowing, so that you can compare the two and make a valued judgement.
 Don’t assume that one or the other will be cheaper; the low interest rates at the moment mean that traditional lenders are also offering competitive loans.

 What are the benefits?

 Memories of the credit crunch, coupled with the tough economic climate, have made banks and building societies less eager to lend over the last few years.

 Some borrowers have therefore found peer-to-peer lenders more receptive to their needs – even though they will be subject to similar credit checks.